Ultimate List of Best things to do in Budapest

 Recommended by Sophie from The Wanderful Me

-Budapest In Winter - St. Stephen’s Basilica 2
+budapest in winter - St. Stephen’s Basilica 2

 What may be one of the most beautiful churches in the world, the St. Stephen’s Basilica has an exterior and interior that draws “awes” from each visitor.